kishimoto1974/kishimoto1974.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My current research Interests are as follows:
+My current research interests are as follows:

 * Artificial Intelligence
   * E.g., search, planning, and combination of search with machine learning